gharding/vagrant-lamp/README.md

 for each account on your host computer.

 The web root is located in the project directory at `src/` and you can install your files there

+Within the Vagrant environment, all files will be present in `/vagrant/src`

 And like any other vagrant file you have SSH access with